 There are also other oversights that will irk fans of Privateer.
-One big blow that significantly reduces the replayability of Privateer 2 is the absence of RMG, Random Mission Generator.
+One big blow that significantly reduces the replayability of Privateer 2 is the absence of the RMG, Random Mission Generator.
 This feature is part of what makes the first Privateer so replayable.
-Playing the same missions over and over in The Darkening, is naturally much more boring, so you would be less likely to re-install it after you beat the game.
 The game is also plagued with more than a few bugs, a sign that Origin rushed it out the door before it was 100% ready.

-The Darkening does offer some big improvements over the original, although it is naturally to expect that: technology in 1996 is naturally superior to what Origin had in 1993.
-This means you will be treated with great-looking 3D graphics, and a great flight engine that would set the new standard for all subsequent Wing Commander games.
+The Darkening does offer the expected technical overhauls.
+You will be treated with great-looking 3D graphics, and the aformentioned flight engine.
 Despite a smaller gameworld, there are more ships to pilot and destroy, and more planets you can land on.
-Overall, The Darkening is a great game with top-notch graphics and acting (missing from this CD-rip download to to huge size - multiple CDs original).
-If you regard the game as a plot-driven Wing Commander game than a true heir of , Privateer's free-wheeling spirit, you will have a blast.
+Overall, The Darkening is a great game with top-notch graphics and acting.
+If you regard the game as a plot-driven Wing Commander game than a true heir of Privateer's free-wheeling spirit, you will have a blast.
 Highly recommended.

 Reviewed by: Underdogs